Urban Hunting in Joplin: My Perspective on Policy Community Safety

-This is how nightmares begin.
-A quiet neighborhood becomes the backdrop for a wounded animal’s final moments.
+A quiet neighborhood would then become the backdrop for a wounded animal’s final moments.
 For some families, this isn’t wildlife management it’s trauma.
 They don’t see a sport.
-They see Bambi’s mom passing away on their lawn.
+Young children may view it as Bambi’s mom passing away on their lawn.

-Bowhunting may be a tradition for some, but in urban zones without boundaries, it becomes a public spectacle.
+Bowhunting may be a tradition for some, but in urban zones without boundaries, I believe it becomes a public spectacle.
 And not everyone signed up for it.

-This article explores the overlooked risks and unanswered questions in Joplin’s bowhunting ordinance.
-And points out that a controlled hunt would have been better than chaos in the city.
+This article reflects my opinion and explores the overlooked risks and unanswered questions in Joplin’s bowhunting ordinance.
+I argue that a controlled hunt would have been far better than the hunts occurring too close to communities.

-Managed by the Missouri Department of Conservation (MDC) and local agencies like Joplin Animal Control, a controlled hunt is structured, ethical, and trauma-informed.
+From my perspective, a controlled hunt managed by the Missouri Department of Conservation (MDC) and local agencies like Joplin Animal Control offers a structured, ethical, and trauma-informed alternative.

 • Designated harvest zones far from homes, schools, and parks